 In addition, you will find information on green building, recycling, building energy codes, and environmental management systems.
 AGC is very proud of this resource, and we encourage you to use it often.
 It can be especially helpful for preparing tool box talks.

 AGC of America regularly advocates for sensible solutions to today’s environmental challenges.
 Meeting environmental requirements has become a huge and growing responsibility for contractors, delaying if not threatening construction projects and increasing the cost of doing business.
 To minimize the environmental barriers to business opportunities, environmental policies must be reasonable and achievable.
-AGC releases "Action Alerts" when opportunities to take action are available.
-For a summary of important environmental issues to watch in 2016, take a look at AGC's 2016 Environmental Outlook handout.
-You can also read an AGC fact sheet on EPA's regulatory process here.
+AGC releases regulatory "Action Alerts" when opportunities arise to take action on specific rulemakings and also announces these opportunities in AGC's Environmental Observer newsletter.
+To make participation as easy as possible, AGC also created an advocacy website specifically for its members to use to communicate with federal and state officials.
+Go to advocacy.agc.org for voting records for your members of Congress, important construction-related legislation, registering to vote, AGC Political Action Committee, Construction Advocacy Fund, and the latest construction news involving Congress and the Administration.